Stafford and PLUS Loans

 will graduate, have withdrawn, or do not plan to return are required to complete exit

 counseling.
-Students will need to complete the Perkins Loan Exit Counseling Test (PDF) and pass at 70% or better.
-Students should review the following document (PDF) detailing information regarding Perkins Loans prior to completing the exit
+Students will need to complete the online Perkins Loan Entrance/Exit Counseling and pass at 70% or better.
+Students should review the Perkins Loan Entrance/Exit Counseling Fact Sheet detailing information regarding Perkins Loans prior to completing the exit materials.

-materials.
-Students will also receive a Perkins Loan Disclosure Statement to sign
+Students will also receive a Perkins Loan Disclosure Statement to sign and return

-and return to the Financial Aid Office to complete the Exit Counseling Process.
-Remember
+to the Financial Aid Office to complete the Exit Counseling Process.

 Alternative Loans are offered by private lending institutions and are not guaranteed